 ‘Gendering Political Reconstruction in Iraq’, UEA Papers in European and International Studies, WP 3/2005, 27 pp.

-Nimo's War, Emma's War: Making Feminist Sense of the Iraq War by Cynthia Enloe (Reviewed for The Middle East Journal, winter 2011)
+Review of Nimo's War, Emma's War: Making Feminist Sense of the Iraq Warby Cynthia Enloe (Reviewed for The Middle East Journal, winter 2011)

 The Politics of Women’s Rights in Iran by Arzoo Osanloo (Reviewed for Journal of Gender Studies, December 2010)

-Militarization and Violence against Women in Conflict Zones in the Middle East: A Palestinian Case Study by Nadera Shalhoub-Kevorkian (Reviewed for International Journal of Human Rights, 2010)
+Militarization and Violence against Women in Conflict Zones in the Middle East: A Palestinian Case Study by Nadera Shalhoub-Kevorkian (Reviewed for International Journal of Human Rights, vol. 15, no. 8, 2010, pp. 1378-1382)

 ‘Brothers’ or Others: Propriety and Gender for Muslim Arab Sudanese in Egypt, by Anita H. Fabos (Reviewed for African Affairs, July 2009)